kj800x/emoji-tracker/README.md

 # emoji-tracker
-Tracks emoji updates in a workspace and generates an RSS feed
+Tracks emoji updates in a workspace